stintel/vallumd/README.md

 package management.
 However, since this project is very young, it has not been included in many distributions yet.

+### Arch Linux

+A package that tracks git's master branch is available in the [AUR](https://aur.archlinux.org/packages/vallumd-git).

 ### CentOS/RedHat

 Make sure you have the EPEL repository enabled.